preciofishbone/OmniaDocs/web-content-management/news/scheduled-publishing/index.rst

 .. image:: scheduled-settings-box.png

-The settings available are these:
+To activate, just select the box and save.

 .. image:: scheduled-publishing.png

-To activate, just select the box and save.

 This enables Scheduled Publishing to be used by authors.
 It is probably most interesting for news but can be activated for any site.